 Step 5 Trace 1 and Trace 2 are compared.
 The code is semantic-conformant if Traces 1 and Traces 2 are the same (Blech and Glesner, 2005).

 time events.
-C++ code is generated these implementa- tions and runs within POSIX systems such as Ubuntu, in which Pthreads are used for implementing threads for concurrency.
+C++ code is generated from these implementa- tions and runs within POSIX systems such as Ubuntu, in which Pthreads are used for implementing threads for concurrency.
 This section reports our experiments with the standalone on the semantic-conformance and efficiency of generated code.

 Semantic conformance of runtime execution